top of page

 • A parent’s income increases or decreases substantially

-• There is a significant change in parenting time or overnights
+• There is a significant enough change in parenting time or overnights that requires a formal modification of the parenting plan

 • The child’s medical, educational, or developmental needs change